 The Iron Horse's grand slam victims included two future Hall of Famers (Lefty Grove and Ted Lyons), and he pummeled his AL rivals in the Senators, A's and Indians with five slams apiece.
 Gehrig finished his career with a 1.175 OPS with the bases loaded, the third-highest of any player with at least 100 at-bats in those big situations.

 3. Manny Ramirez: 21

 Few hitters in baseball history have struck more fear into the heart of opposing pitchers than Ramirez, especially with the bases loaded.
-Ramirez packed 13 of his grand slams into his first eight seasons with the Indians, and over one-third of his slams at Progressive Field.
+Ramirez packed 13 of his grand slams into his first eight seasons with the Indians, and over one-third of his slams were hit at Progressive Field.
 The slugger allocated at least one slam to each inning from the first through the eighth and haunted 21 different pitchers.

 Ramirez's most dramatic grand slam may have been his last one.
 Coming off the bench for Joe Torre's Dodgers in the sixth inning on July 22, 2009, Ramirez hit a tiebreaking grand slam off the first pitch he saw from Reds pitcher Nick Masset into the Mannywood cheering section in left field.
 It also happened to be Ramirez's own bobblehead night at Dodger Stadium.

 "It was one of the best moments in my career," he said.
 "I'm just glad it happened in L.A."